Page Table of Contents

 This part will describe how to install Windows after replacing laptop hard drive.
 There are several steps to achieve that.
 Therefore, you should follow the instructions below carefully just in case something goes wrong in the process.
 Let's come to the details.

 Part 1.
 Backup Data Before Replacing Hard Drive

 Before replacing the laptop's hard drive, one of the most critical things to do is to back up your files, including documents, photos, music, videos, program installation files, and more.

 Part 2.
-Create an Installation USB Drive or Disc
+Create a Windows Installation Disc or Bootable USB Drive

 You should create an installation disc or USB flash drive to let your laptop run from it and reinstall Windows.

 Visit the Windows website to obtain the ISO file depending on different versions.
 After replacing your hard drive, you can use the Windows Media Creation tool or a professional tool to create a bootable USB from ISO to reinstall Windows 10.
 Ensure the disk space on your USB device is adequate.

 Part 3.
 Remove the Old Disk From the Laptop and Install the New Drive

 It is time to remove the old drive and replace it with a new one after completing the necessary preparations.
 Before starting, make sure your laptop is off and disconnected.
 Then, carry out the following steps: